Integrating ERP and BI: Benefits and Key Differences

 Role of BI Tools in ERP

-Using BI tools within an ERP system can provide businesses with a lot of extra benefits.
-They enhance one another by providing a complete overview of a company’s performance in real-time.
-The ERP acts as a central hub so different departments can all share and see how other areas are performing.
-In turn, the BI tools then analyze all the data collectively to determine areas of improvement.
+• Data Analysis and Consolidation: The ERP acts as a central hub so different departments can all share and see how other areas are performing.
+In turn, the BI tools then analyze all the data collectively in real time to determine areas of improvement.

 Key Differences between ERP and BI

 The main difference between an ERP and a BI tool is the scope.
-A full ERP includes functionality for a whole range of business processes.
-A BI is focused solely on collecting and analyzing data.
+A full ERP includes functionality for a whole range of business processes, while a BI is focused solely on collecting and analyzing data.
 Without an ERP to act as a framework, the ability of the BI to gather data from various business departments is limited.

 ERP BI